Raging Abe Simpson and His Grumbling Grandson in 'The Curse of the Flying Hellfish': Cultural references

 Much of the staging in the flashback scenes is based on DC Comics's Sgt.
 Rock and Marvel Comics's Sgt.
 Fury and his Howling Commandos.
 Many of the paintings in the episode are based on real paintings that went missing during World War II.
 The animators referenced a book of lost art for the designs.
 Other cultural references in the episode include Grampa's recollection of his brush with death at the Retirement Castle, which is a reference to Dorothy's return to Kansas in The Wizard of Oz.
 Mr. Burns introduces himself to the assassin as "M.B." and is briefly mistaken for former Washington D.C.
 Mayor Marion Barry with the assassin asking "Is it time for another shipment already?", a reference to the mayor's 1990 drug arrest.
 The sequence where Ox explains the concept of a tontine is similar to a scene in the M*A*S*H episode "Old Soldiers".
 The Flying Hellfish raid on the castle recalls the attack on the château in The Dirty Dozen.
 The scene where Grampa tries to assassinate Hitler is based on The Day of the Jackal.
 During that scene, Abe says "they'll never save your brain, Hitler", a reference to a 1963 movie called They Saved Hitler's Brain.
-The song played by Baron von Hertzenberger as he drives off is Caterpillar (Rabbit in the Moon mix) by DJ Keoki.
+The song played by Baron von Wortzenberger as he drives off is Caterpillar (Rabbit in the Moon mix) by DJ Keoki.